akemin-dayo/GenshinControllerEnabler/redditpost.md

 Therefore, simply by spoofing the iOS version, we can enable controller support on iOS versions below 14, albeit with a non-working Chat button!

-Funnily enough, there are actually quite a lot of MFi controllers out there that just physically completely lack the VIEW button (they only have a single MENU button), so the same "there is no Chat button" limitation obviously applies to those too, regardless of iOS version! ;P
+Funnily enough, there are actually quite a lot of MFi controllers out there that just physically completely lack the VIEW button (they only have a single MENU button), so the same "there is no Chat button" limitation obviously applies to those too, even on iOS 14! ;P